4d/4d-for-ios/docs/FAQ.md

 	 **Do I need an Apple Developer Account?**
 </summary>

-To test your app on an iOS device, you'll need to create at least a [free Apple Developer account](free-developer-account.html).
+To test your app, you'll need to create at least a [free Apple Developer account](free-developer-account.html).

 To deploy a 4D for iOS app, you'll need to enroll in the [Apple Developer Enterprise Program](register-apple-developer-enterprise-program.html) (for an in-house deployment) or in the [Apple Developer Program](register-apple-developer-program-organization.html) (for an App Store deployment).